jglatts/Nodemcu-Ajax/README.md

+# JSON AJAX
+  - **JSON support!**
+  - Display values from JSON that are continuously updated with Ajax

 # esp_ajax_neopixel.ino
   - Basically the same sketch, but uses an Adafruit Neopixel to display the elapsed time along with the webserver